 IBI 2010, the third international conference, was held in Rio de Janeiro, Brazil from September 12 - 15, with 85 oral and 85 poster presentations and approximately 200 attendees.

 Since its inception, IBI has rapidly established itself as the leading non-profit dedicated to the promotion of biochar research and commercialization.
-Below are summaries of past IBI activities and achievements.

 **The 2007 conference was held under the name International Agrichar Initiative (IAI).
 A unanimous decision to change the organization's name was made at this conference, and a subsequent poll resulted in the new name, International Biochar Initiative (IBI).